ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 {: #background}
 ### Background Check

-In the Background-Check Interaction Model the Attester provides it's Evidence to the Relying Party.
+In the Background-Check message flow the Attester provides it's Evidence to the Relying Party.
 The Relying Party sends this evidence to a Verifier of its choice.
 The Verifier will evaluate the Evidence and then sign an Attestation Result.
 This Attestation Result is returned to the Relying Party, which processes it directly.

 {:passportflow: artwork-align="center"}